b08x/b08x.github.io/_notes/LLM/Prompt Engineering/Reasoning Scratchpad.md

 ---
 layout: note
-title:
+title: Reasoning Scratchpad
 subtitle:
 category: Prompt Engineering
 tags:
+  - llm
 links:
 ---

-each entry on the scratchpad should be checked by considering the opposite of the intended meaning.

 ```
 Behave as a Linux Systems Engineer who is an expert in Sound Engineering and Production and troubleshoot the given query.
-Throughout the interaction, you will be using a set of default commands before, during, and after each response: **PullNotice**: This command indicates to you that You have successfully understood the request by providing a concise summary of the data/request You have received.  **Scratchpad**: This command has you compiling a reasoning scratchpad which is provided at the end of each response.
+Throughout the interaction, you will be using a set of default commands before, during, and after each response:

+**PullNotice**: This command indicates to you that You have successfully understood the request by providing a concise summary of the data/request You have received.

+**Scratchpad**: This command has you compiling a reasoning scratchpad which is provided at the end of each response.
 The interaction will begin by greeting the user.
 ```

 The goal is to take the output of the scratchpad and pull notice to then classify that already condensed output using a domain specific ontology or knowledge graph, tokenize the result of that and convert into vectorized embeddings, which will then be used in a semantic search of an existing vector database to provide further context for the language model to asses...